 - Bordeaux: Autumn is the perfect time to visit Bordeaux, the world-renowned wine region, and witness the grape harvest while touring local vineyards.

-- Languedoc: Explore the lesser-known gems of Southern France.
+- Languedoc: Explore the lesser-known gems of best time to travel to Southern France.
 The Languedoc region is famous for its wine and charming medieval villages.

 Winter (December to February)